 Altitude sickness is not really a problem on the Mundum trek as you won't be at very high altitudes for long periods.
 You will be trekking at different altitudes though so as a precaution do read about altitude sickness in Nepal.

 Not many people have done the Mundum trek so you will be one of the first to experience it.
 In the peak season there's little to worry about in terms of extreme cold or extreme weather.
-During winter there could be snow which could be a problem as the trail is not well marked yet.

 The food is quite basic.
 Dal Bhat is the staple followed by basic pasta and occasional chop suey.
 It's wholesome food.
 However it's remote food so do keep an eye on sanitary conditions e.g., clean eating and cooking areas.